TautvydasKre/TautvydasKre/README.md

 As a dedicated developer, I strive to create innovative solutions that drive technology forward.
 With experience in both front-end and back-end development, I am skilled in a variety of technologies and passionate about continuous learning and improvement.

 ## 🏆 Achievements & Certifications
-- Completed Full Stack JavaScript studies with honors.
+- Completed Full Stack JavaScript studies.
 - Currently enrolled in Python courses at Code Academy.
 <!-- - [Certification Name](#) - Description of certification. -->